nazunalika/linux-guide-and-hints/source/centos/sysadmin.rst

    * Postgresql can be replaced with MySQL/MariaDB

-     * Note: Doing this will mean you will need another way to "cluster" them.
+     * Note: Doing this will mean you will need another way to "cluster" MySQL/MariaDB.
 EL Distributions do not have a built-in way to do this.

    * Spacewalk can be replaced with Katello (**recommended to use Katello**, but you can try both)
    * You can replace KVM with ESXi if you wish, with specific caveats listed in the steps.